 This YouTube video from Predator Armor details the specifications of their Level IV ceramic body armor.
 Manufactured in the USA, the armor features a ceramic strike face and a Kevlar pressed backer.
 The video highlights the key features, manufacturing processes, and aims to showcase the quality and reliability of this personal protective equipment.
 It encourages viewers to visit their website for more information and exclusive content, and to subscribe for updates on manufacturing and PPE.

-This video from Kentucky Ballistics features an in-depth test of the colossal 4 Bore rifle against various types of body armor.
-The expert demonstrates the rifle's immense power, comparing it to other large calibers and showcasing its destructive potential against both soft armor and Level 4 ceramic plates.
-The experiments highlight the extreme energy transfer of the 4 Bore, even when armor technically stops the projectile.
+This video features an expert-level demonstration of the immense power of a 4 Bore rifle against various types of body armor.
+The host, Scott, provides detailed comparisons of the 4 Bore round to other calibers and showcases its destructive potential against both soft armor and Level 4 ceramic plates, highlighting extreme energy transfer and recoil.
+The testing utilizes Ballistic Dummy Labs torsos and BulletSafe armor, offering valuable insights into the limitations and effects of super-heavy caliber firearms.

 This video showcases a "tagisan" (test/challenge) comparing a Chinese-made ceramic ballistic plate against the formidable Caliber .50 M2 Ball ammunition from an American-made firearm.
 The title directly questions if the ceramic plate can withstand a .50 Cal Barrett, indicating a high-stakes armor penetration test.
 The description confirms it's the long-awaited results of this ballistic comparison.